Bankruptcy Understanding The Basics

 Credit Card Payments

 Department store cards tend to be the worse.
 Paying only the minimum can mean it will take you a long time to pay off what you owe.
-In the meantime the interest keeps being added on.
+In the meantime, the interest keeps accumulating.

-Speaking of credit cards, if you are obtaining a cash advance for one card to pay another then this means that your cash flow is not what it should be.
+Speaking of credit cards, if you are obtaining a cash advance on one card to pay another, then this means that your cash flow is not what it should be.
 You need to look at other options for repayment.

-The same can be said if you are constantly charging up your cards to the maximum and not paying them off in full every month and if you find yourself missing payments all together.
+Also, if you are always charging up your cards to the maximum and not paying them off in full every month and if you find yourself missing payments altogether.

 Savings and Retirement

 Everyone needs savings, regardless of how much money they earn.
 Savings provide a cushion if life suddenly takes a down turn.
-If you are not presently into saving mode with your money then start right now.
+If you are not presently saving money, then start right now.

 Not having savings can cause your financial troubles to get even worse if disaster strikes.
-Retirement savings is also important.
-If you don't have any then look into starting a retirement account as soon as possible.
+Retirement savings is also necessary.
+If you don't have any, then look into starting a retirement account as soon as possible.